mvolkmann/blog/src/zig.md

 some built-in functions do things that user created functions cannot. what does it mean when the name of a built-in function begins with at symbol, followed by an uppercase letter?
 Runtime safety checks won’t protect you from every possible mistake, but they come close.
 More safety checks are planned in the future.

-does the undefined behavior section of the official docs list all the current runtime safety checks?